department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : Don't use log in/log out, login ID, or sign on.
 : -	Like this: Sign in to make an appointment.
 : - Not this: Sign on to make an appointment.

+**smartphone**
+: Use smartphone when specifically referencing a mobile phone that connects to the internet.
+Like this: “At some VA health care facilities, you can now check in for appointments with your smartphone.”
+For related information, go to the entry for **mobile phone**.

 **Social Security number**
 : Lowercase "number."